-16. After commencement of the Fifth Legislative Council, the Panel on Education ("the Panel") had pursued with the Administration the latest development of vocational education in Hong Kong.
+11. After commencement of the Fifth Legislative Council, the Panel on Education ("the Panel") had pursued with the Administration the latest development of vocational education in Hong Kong.
 Members also sought information on the progress of various initiatives and the resources implications when examining the Estimates of Expenditure.
+At the meeting held on 15 July 2015, the Panel met with and exchanged views with the Task Force on the findings and recommendations set out in its report.